 Spies have infiltrated the Resistance in an attempt to sabotage their efforts.
 In each round, you choose a team leader and vote on the success of the individual mission — just be prepared never to trust your significant other again.

 For a twist, incorporate the Avalon, Hidden Agenda, or Hostile Intent expansions.

 Players: 5-10 | Playtime: 30 minutes | Ages: 13+

 Friendship-Ending Factor: 8 | Replay Value: 9

 3. The Settlers of Catan

-Catan is probably the ultimate gateway board game, despite its contentious nature.
+Catan is probably the ultimate gateway board game for beginners, despite its contentious nature.
 You and your friends settle an island and start collecting resources needed to turn it into a proper civilization.
 Build roads and settlements, stop your friends from building their roads, and be sure to move the robber to wherever it will do the most damage to your opponents.

 When things go south, start offering ridiculous trades to screw over whoever’s in the lead.
 Where did all that wheat come from?
 Wood for sheep, anyone?

 To keep things fresh and make sure you always have nothing new to argue over, make sure you rotate in the various expansions.